serroz86/TensorFlowMulticlassImageClassificationUsingCNN/README.md

 # Data
 No MNIST or CIFAR-10.

-This is a repository containing datasets of 5200 training images of 4 classes and 1267 testing images.No problematic image.
+This is a repository containing datasets of 5200 training images of 4 classes and 1267 testing images.
+No problematic image.

 Just extract files from multiclass_datasets.rar.